rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 However, many common cases of attribute macros don't require any more power than an ordinary `macro_rules!` macro.
-Supporting these common cases would allow many crates to avoid defining proc macros, reduce dependencies and compilation time, and provide these macros unconditionally without requiring a the user to enable a feature.
+Supporting these common cases would allow many crates to avoid defining proc macros, reduce dependencies and compilation time, and provide these macros unconditionally without requiring the user to enable a feature.

 # Guide-level explanation